Is this Travelodge the best cheap hotel in Inverness, Scotland? Find out in this Travelodge Inverness City Centre review.

 Choose as much as you like from our cooked selection, including prime back bacon, Cumberland pork sausages, free range scrambled eggs, crispy hash browns, Quorn vegan sausages, fresh mushrooms, tomatoes and Heinz baked beans.
 Plus anything you like from our lighter breakfast selection including fruit salad, Yeo Valley organic yoghurts, all butter croissants and more.

 Travelodge also offers a ‘Breakfast To Go’.
-For £5.25 you get cornflakes, orange juice, a pain au chocolat and an oaty flapjack with orange juice, milk, spoon, napkin and bowl.
+For £5.50 you get cornflakes, orange juice, a pain au chocolat and an oaty flapjack with orange juice, milk, a spoon, a napkin and a bowl.

 Is Car Parking Available at the Travelodge Inverness City Centre?